fire-at-will/willtaylor-dev-blog/src/pages/articles/05-08-2019---Pixel-Sorting/index.md

 ## Pushing It Further: Variable Width Sort Intervals

-Let's see how far we can take this!
-What if we added more variance to image to spice things up?
+What if we added more variance to algorithm to spice things up?
 The pictures above are a little too *predictable*, aren't they?
 Why not give each row a different number of sorting intervals?
 While we're at it, let's give the intervals a *random* width instead of the *constant* width they already have!

 ```java{numberLines: true}
 public PixelBuffer sortImageHorizontally(